ryanfodera/9-1-front-end-portfolio-project1/proposal.md

 ### NBA Player Info

-- returns general information for either all players or a specific player depending on what your searching
+- as a user I'd like to be able to search for a specific player and see their stats.
-- user will be able to able to press a button and will see all players and their info
+- as a user I'd like to be able to search for specific stats.
-- user will be able to press another button and a singular random player and all their info will show
+- as a user, I'd like to be able to search for all players and their stats.